-This winter photography postcard recently sold in my Zazzle store.
+This winter photography recently sold in my Zazzle store as a postcard.
 It seems fitting as a reminder of how far I’ve come.
 Since I am no longer living in the northeastern U.S., and back down in the humidity of Florida, this scene makes me a bit sad.
+I was born in New England, and I love it there.

 We had moved together as a family, but ultimately I ended up alone, with a son dependent upon me to provide a decent life.
 I couldn’t take a little boy away from his father, no matter how much that father lacked the qualities to actually be a father.
 So I stuck it out until my son graduated and wanted to move away.
 Then it was his choice.
 I did my part.
 But it wasn’t easy getting by alone in a place known for it’s costly living expenses.
 By the time I left my New Hampshire home, I had moved 5 times, finally settling into a little fixer-upper for my final years there.